 Myth: Surgery causes cancer to spread

-Myth: Everyone with the same kind of cancer gets the same kind of treatment
+Myth: Everyone who has the same kind of cancer gets the same kind of treatment

 Myth: Everyone who has cancer has to have treatment